tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

     by some action creator accordingly) - this can be done with `bindActionCreators` helper from `redux` package.

-  `connect` function can be thought of as a store facade for component.
+  think of `connect` function as a Redux store facade for component.

   state <=> `connect` <=> component